-Having a template or custom design that blows my socks off will not help if I can’t find it.
+Having a template or custom design that’s beautifully built doesn’t do much for you if potential customers (and search engines) can’t find it. .
 You have to be diligent when working with web design companies and ensure that their templates are built with SEO-friendly features.
-It is better to spend the time, effort, and money to guarantee it is done right instead of going back later to correct the website.
+It is better to spend the time, effort, and money to account for this during the development process instead of going back later to correct the website.
 Keep SEO best practices top of mind throughout the website design process.
-From the website layout and navigation to the product images and descriptions, your success in getting found is tied to following proper SEO practices.
-Optimized pages mean higher visibility in the search results pages, which usually means more traffic and money.
+From the website layout and navigation to the product images and descriptions, your success in getting found and driving sales is closely tied to following proper SEO practices.
+Optimized pages mean higher visibility in search results, which usually means more traffic and money.

 To keep people coming back to your site, you have to make your site unique.
 If you are using the more affordable template options, you need to spend the time and money to customize the website to distinguish you from the thousands of ecommerce sites out there.
 Make sure your logo and colors match the personality of your brand.
 Don’t have a brand?
 Creating a brand for your company should be the first thing you tackle prior to purchasing a new website.
 Having a company brand identity gives you the competitive edge needed in today’s market.
 It also helps build trust and connections with potential customers.
 The new target consumer group, Generation Z, expects companies to have identities and brands to connect with when purchasing products.
 With $44 billion in purchasing power, this target group is not one to ignore.
 Ensure you are connecting with your target audience and building trust with potential buyers to increase your sales.
 Determine your company’s brand, and then get a website to build on it.

 If you do not have a mobile-friendly site by now, you better get one, and fast!
 Data shows $838 million were made from mobile devices on Cyber Monday alone.
 Google also released information announcing that mobile-friendliness is being included in its ranking algorithm.
 Which in laymen’s terms means, if your site isn’t easily viewed on a cell phone, a customer will have a hard time finding your site when searching on Google.
 What are you waiting for?
 Get in touch with a development company and get a responsive website so you can get a piece of that multimillion-dollar pie.

 Help your customers know what to do on their journey to buying your products.
 Have strong “Buy Now” and “Add to Cart” buttons so users can easily navigate through each step.
 They should stand out from the background and be legible.
 You also do not want give the user too many options.
 This will cause them to either get side-tracked or become indecisive, neither of which will help you make money.
 Having effective CTAs will help increase conversions and ensure your customers are taking the actions that you want them to.
 Follow these best practices to make the most of your CTAs.
 This can be a quick and easy win that will improve your customer experience and boost sales.

-5. Good Product Images.
 I am sure you’ve heard how essential good photos are way too many times.
 I hope you’ve heeded this advice, because even though a good website is awesome, bad product images will make it hard to move inventory.
 Imagine me trying to sell you a 1988 Cutlass Ciera with the front smashed in for $50k because it has a rare Lamborghini engine in it.
 If you want that engine, this sounds ok so far, but there’s a catch – you can’t open the hood to confirm the engine is rare and not damaged.
 I doubt you would feel comfortable handing over $50k.
 Buying products online takes a lot of trust, and you can’t expect someone to hand over money if the photo looks like a scanned 1980s polaroid.
 If a professional photographer isn’t in your 2016 budget, there are things you can do yourself to get better quality photos.